 Rheumatoid arthritis is a long-term autoimmune condition that causes inflammation, pain, and stiffness in the joints.
-Some research suggests that the spice turmeric may help relieve the inflammatory symptoms of this condition.
+Some research suggests that the spice turmeric may help relieve inflammation associated with rheumatoid arthritis.

 Scientific research indicates that turmeric may offer several health benefits.
 In particular, turmeric contains a compound called curcumin, which has anti-inflammatory properties that may benefit people with rheumatoid arthritis (RA).

 However, there are some things to consider when taking turmeric supplements, and people with RA should speak with their doctor before adding the spice to their treatment regimen.

 This article discusses whether turmeric can help treat RA and look at what the research says.
 It also covers how to use turmeric, and the possible side effects and risks.

 Turmeric, or Curcuma longa, is a bright yellow or orange spice that is a popular ingredient in a variety of food dishes.
 Turmeric also has a place in traditional medicine practices, such as Ayurveda, which uses the spice to treat: